IntelPython/numba-dpex/docs/dppy/memory-management.rst

 Private memory
 --------------

-Dppy does not support private memory now.
+DPPY does not support private memory now.
 Cuda analogue is per-thread local memory.

 Constant memory
 ---------------

-Dppy does not support constant memory now.
+DPPY does not support constant memory now.